JRPerrenoud/free-genai-bootcamp-2025/lang_portal/backend-technical-spec.md

 ```

 #### GET /api/study_activities/:id
-Returns details of a study activity.
+Returns details of a study activity including all of its past sessions

 #### JSON Response
 ```json